IP-CAM/alexggolovin-opencart/README.md

 ## Overview
  This module created for deploy amazing OpenCart opensource ecommerce CMS on the new installed Linux server.
- All required additional componenets: web server, database server, php, will be installed and configured by this module automatically to get CMS working in seconds!
+ All required additional componenets: RedHat/CentOS RPM EPEL repository,  web server, database server, php, will be installed and configured by this module automatically to get CMS working in seconds!
 (40.48 seconds on RHEL server with 1CPU and 1Gb of RAM).
 Operating systems supported: RedHat/CentOS/Debian/Ubuntu.

 ## Module Structure Description
- Be aware, this module installs required dependencies to the puppet master server: alexggolovin-lamp, puppetlabs-apache with puppetlabs-stdlib and puppetlabs-concat, puppetlabs-mysql with nanliu-staging.
+ Be aware, this module installs required dependencies to the puppet master server: alexggolovin-lamp, puppetlabs-apache with puppetlabs-stdlib and puppetlabs-concat, puppetlabs-mysql with nanliu-staging, EPEL repo for RedHat based distros which required for php-mcrypt package and installed with help of epel-release rpm native package.
 This modules were chosen as the core modules for lamp stack deploy because of their complex functionality and multiple configurations capacities.
  I trust to all modules created by "puppetlabs" team.
-And believe it's better to use the best module created by someone else which is already exists instead of spend a lot of time on creating the worse one.
+And believe it's better to use the best modules created by professionals which is already exists and well tested, instead of spend a lot of time on creating the worse one.

 ## OpenCart Setup